Noto-AI/take-home-challenge-aj/README.md

 ## Expectations
 - You are encouraged to use whichever AI tool you prefer to help with the task.
 - You are not expected to spend more than 2-4 hours on the takehome.
 - The project is intentinoally very open-ended, so prioritize whatever you can within the time constraints.

+## Bonus points

+- a frontend app